-Registered Retirement Savings Plan (RRSP) contributions continue to be a centerpiece for Canadians retirement savings and tax minimization strategies.
+Registered Retirement Savings Plan (RRSP) contributions continue to be a centrepiece for Canadian retirement savings and tax minimization strategies.
 For the majority of taxpayers looking to benefit from the deferral of current-year income taxes and the tax-free growth of their principal, RRSP contributions represent a wealth-maximizing strategy.
-Investors can wait until as late as March 1, 2021 to make RRSP contributions for the current tax year, but it is best to maximize time in the market and tax-deferral benefits by making these contributions earlier in the year, rather than later.
+Investors can wait until as late as March 1, 2022, to make RRSP contributions for the current tax year, but it is best to maximize time in the market and tax-deferral benefits by making these contributions earlier in the year, rather than later.

 Earlier is always better & regular RRSP savers outperform procrastinators

 Consider Jane and Jill, hypothetical RRSP investors who start investing when they are both twenty years old.
 Throughout a 40-year period of investing $10,000 per year in their RRSPs, Jane waits until the year-end to make her contribution, while Jill invests $833 each month.
 Assuming they both earn a 6% return, who ends up ahead?

 Jane does well and ends up with $1,547,620, but Jill outperforms and ends up wealthier by $111,291.
 Why?
 Each year, small increments of her money ($833) start compounding earlier in the year, whereas Jane’s money only starts working for her when she contributes it at the last possible moment.

 This scenario also involves consistent compounding of each amount at 6% over time.
 In reality, markets fluctuate regularly, but there are significant dollar-cost-averaging benefits for Jill’s strategy of diversifying the timing of her buying into the market throughout the year.
 Think of it as not trying to time the market top or bottom, but hedging your bets throughout the year.